ABOUT CRC

 WHAT WE DO

-RISK SHARING TRANSACTION CASE STUDY: THE POTATO FARMER
+SIGNIFICANT RISK TRANSFER CASE STUDY: THE POTATO FARMER

-A potato farmer in Rhineland-Palatinate in Southwest Germany wants to buy the adjacent farm when her neighbor retires.
-She needs to finance 70% of the €4 million acquisition.
+A potato farmer in Rhineland-Palatinate in Southwest Germany wants to buy the adjacent farm when his neighbor retires.
+He needs to finance 70% of the €4 million acquisition.

 SME FINANCING COMES FROM BANKS